weecology/DeepForest/docs/training.md

 #### Comet visualization

-For more visualization of model training, comet_ml is an extremely useful platform for understanding machine learning results.
+For more visualization of model training, comet_ml is an useful platform for understanding machine learning results.
 There is a free tier for academic audiences.
 This is optional, but worth considering if you are going to do significant testing.

 ```{python}
 from comet_ml import Experiment